Hamilton E. James Sells 70,175 Shares of The Blackstone Group Inc. (NYSE:BX) Stock

-The Blackstone Group Inc. (NYSE:BX) Vice Chairman Hamilton E. James sold 70,175 shares of the firm’s stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $87.57, for a total transaction of $6,145,224.75.
-Following the transaction, the insider now directly owns 269,651 shares in the company, valued at approximately $23,613,338.07.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+The Blackstone Group Inc. (NYSE:BX) Vice Chairman Hamilton E. James sold 70,175 shares of the stock in a transaction on Friday, May 14th.
+The stock was sold at an average price of $87.51, for a total value of $6,141,014.25.
+Following the completion of the sale, the insider now directly owns 269,651 shares in the company, valued at $23,597,159.01.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

-The Blackstone Group (NYSE:BX) last posted its quarterly earnings results on Wednesday, April 21st.
-The asset manager reported $0.96 EPS for the quarter, topping the consensus estimate of $0.72 by $0.24.
-The company had revenue of $2.05 billion for the quarter, compared to analyst estimates of $1.65 billion.
-During the same quarter in the prior year, the business posted $0.46 earnings per share.
-On average, equities analysts forecast that The Blackstone Group Inc. will post 2.45 earnings per share for the current fiscal year.
+The Blackstone Group (NYSE:BX) last posted its earnings results on Wednesday, April 21st.
+The asset manager reported $0.96 earnings per share for the quarter, beating analysts’ consensus estimates of $0.72 by $0.24.
+The firm had revenue of $2.05 billion during the quarter, compared to the consensus estimate of $1.65 billion.
+During the same period in the prior year, the company posted $0.46 EPS.
+Equities analysts predict that The Blackstone Group Inc. will post 2.45 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Monday, May 10th.
-Shareholders of record on Monday, May 3rd were paid a $0.82 dividend.
-This represents a $3.28 dividend on an annualized basis and a yield of 3.72%.
+The company also recently announced a quarterly dividend, which was paid on Monday, May 10th.
+Shareholders of record on Monday, May 3rd were issued a $0.82 dividend.
+This represents a $3.28 dividend on an annualized basis and a yield of 3.68%.
 The ex-dividend date of this dividend was Friday, April 30th.
-The Blackstone Group’s dividend payout ratio (DPR) is presently 141.99%.
+The Blackstone Group’s dividend payout ratio is 141.99%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Grandeur Peak Global Advisors LLC lifted its stake in The Blackstone Group by 8.0% in the first quarter.
-Grandeur Peak Global Advisors LLC now owns 78,558 shares of the asset manager’s stock valued at $5,855,000 after acquiring an additional 5,825 shares during the last quarter.
-Amundi Asset Management US Inc. lifted its stake in The Blackstone Group by 4.3% in the first quarter.
-Amundi Asset Management US Inc. now owns 926,505 shares of the asset manager’s stock valued at $69,053,000 after acquiring an additional 38,498 shares during the last quarter.
-Punch & Associates Investment Management Inc. acquired a new stake in The Blackstone Group in the first quarter valued at approximately $219,000.
-Verition Fund Management LLC raised its position in shares of The Blackstone Group by 81.9% in the first quarter.
-Verition Fund Management LLC now owns 7,708 shares of the asset manager’s stock valued at $574,000 after purchasing an additional 3,470 shares during the period.
-Finally, Evercore Wealth Management LLC raised its position in shares of The Blackstone Group by 0.7% in the first quarter.
-Evercore Wealth Management LLC now owns 1,779,859 shares of the asset manager’s stock valued at $132,652,000 after purchasing an additional 12,924 shares during the period.
-Hedge funds and other institutional investors own 59.77% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of BX.
+BlackRock Inc. raised its stake in shares of The Blackstone Group by 15.6% in the first quarter.
+BlackRock Inc. now owns 23,239,665 shares of the asset manager’s stock worth $1,732,052,000 after buying an additional 3,142,840 shares during the period.
+Morgan Stanley raised its stake in shares of The Blackstone Group by 5.9% in the fourth quarter.
+Morgan Stanley now owns 20,017,438 shares of the asset manager’s stock worth $1,297,331,000 after buying an additional 1,121,123 shares during the period.
+Capital International Investors raised its stake in shares of The Blackstone Group by 1.9% in the first quarter.
+Capital International Investors now owns 16,319,894 shares of the asset manager’s stock worth $1,216,322,000 after buying an additional 307,477 shares during the period.
+Royal Bank of Canada raised its stake in shares of The Blackstone Group by 10.5% in the first quarter.
+Royal Bank of Canada now owns 16,084,321 shares of the asset manager’s stock worth $1,198,766,000 after buying an additional 1,530,100 shares during the period.
+Finally, CIBC Private Wealth Group LLC raised its stake in shares of The Blackstone Group by 5.9% in the first quarter.
+CIBC Private Wealth Group LLC now owns 9,929,224 shares of the asset manager’s stock worth $740,026,000 after buying an additional 552,507 shares during the period.
+59.77% of the stock is currently owned by institutional investors.

-Several equities analysts have recently issued reports on the stock.
-Barclays lifted their price objective on shares of The Blackstone Group from $75.00 to $85.00 and gave the stock an “overweight” rating in a research note on Monday, April 19th.
-Oppenheimer reaffirmed a “market perform” rating on shares of The Blackstone Group in a research note on Wednesday, March 24th.
-BMO Capital Markets lifted their price objective on shares of The Blackstone Group from $63.00 to $72.00 and gave the stock a “market perform” rating in a research note on Thursday, January 28th.
-Morgan Stanley lifted their price objective on shares of The Blackstone Group from $90.00 to $98.00 and gave the stock an “overweight” rating in a research note on Thursday, April 29th.
-Finally, Credit Suisse Group raised their target price on shares of The Blackstone Group from $72.00 to $78.00 and gave the stock an “outperform” rating in a report on Thursday, January 28th.
-Five equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has given a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus target price of $78.09.
+BX has been the topic of a number of recent research reports.
+Argus increased their target price on The Blackstone Group from $82.00 to $100.00 and gave the stock a “buy” rating in a research note on Monday, May 3rd.
+Barclays increased their target price on The Blackstone Group from $75.00 to $85.00 and gave the stock an “overweight” rating in a research note on Monday, April 19th.
+Oppenheimer reissued a “market perform” rating on shares of The Blackstone Group in a research note on Wednesday, March 24th.
+BMO Capital Markets increased their target price on The Blackstone Group from $63.00 to $72.00 and gave the stock a “market perform” rating in a research note on Thursday, January 28th.
+Finally, Zacks Investment Research raised The Blackstone Group from a “hold” rating to a “strong-buy” rating and set a $100.00 target price on the stock in a research note on Tuesday, April 27th.
+Five research analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company.
+The company has an average rating of “Buy” and an average price target of $78.09.

 The Blackstone Group Inc is an alternative asset management firm specializing in real estate, private equity, hedge fund solutions, credit, secondary funds of funds, public debt and equity and multi-asset class strategies.
 The firm typically invests in early-stage companies.
 It also provide capital markets services.